alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 </head>
 ```

 This is all pretty standard, if you've ever hit "View Page Source" on a webpage.
-Can you see where we bring in the Leaflet CSS (`leaflet.css`)?
+Can you see where we tell the page to read the Leaflet CSS (`leaflet.css`)?
 And a custom bit of CSS (`style.css`)?

 Now for the body: